ArnaudHemmerle/data-analysis-on-sirius/chapters/xrf/pymca/import-data.md

 ## Specific case of the 4-elements detector

 Following the same procedure but using data from the 4-elements detector, you will see four datasets, each corresponding to one element.
 You can compare them and select the dataset you wish to analyze.
-Unfortunately, there is no native option to average the spectra from the different elements to improve the statistics.
+Unfortunately, there is no native option to average or sum the spectra from the different elements to improve the statistics at this stage.
+However, this is possible with the batch fitting module described later.